 Run Time: 95 minutes

 The plot of Naruto Shippuden: The Movie begins with a man named Yomi, along with his henchmen, attacking a shrine.
-Inside the shrine is the spirit of a demon named Moryo; this demon tried to take over the world and create his “Thousand Year Kingdom.”
+Inside the shrine is the spirit of a demon named Moryo, who tried to take over the world and create his “Thousand Year Kingdom.”
 Moryo’s spirit was sealed away in the shrine before he could accomplish his goal.
-Yomi offers his body as a temporary vessel for Moryo until Moryo’s original body can be retrieved; Moryo accepts.
+Yomi offers his body as a temporary vessel for Moryo until Moryo’s original body can be retrieved, and Moryo accepts.
 After enterting Yomi’s body, Moryo commands Yomi and his henchmen to eliminate Shion, a priestess who can seal Moryo’s soul away once more.
 Yomi and his group are given special chakra creatures in order to enhance their abilities.

 Next is “Hero’s Come Back – Special Movie Version,” which is the first opening theme song for Naruto Shippuden that accompanies a montage of the action sequences from Naruto Shippuden: The Movie.
 “Michi – Special Movie Version” is the first ending theme for Naruto Shippuden, and it is accompanied by a montage of emotional and comedic scenes from the movie.
 To be honest, I really didn’t understand the point of including these as bonus features.